 The Baltimore checkerspot is a medium-sized butterfly in the family Nymphalidae, the brushfooted butterflies, named for their reduced front legs.
 This trait makes them appear to have four legs instead of six.
 Baltimore checkerspots have a wingspan of roughly 2.5 inches.
 Their wings are black in color with white and orange markings.
 In Maryland, they may be confused with other checkerspots including Harris’s checkerspot and silvery checkerspot, both of which are considerably smaller.
 New butterfly observers may also confuse them with fritillary butterflies and even monarchs.

 The Baltimore checkerspot ranges from Canada south into the eastern United States to the mountains of Virginia and North Carolina and west across the great Lakes Region.
 Historically, the species’ distribution in Maryland spanned 15 counties, most of which contained multiple breeding colonies.
-Today, however, wild colonies are known from only 11 sites in 7 counties.
+Today, wild colonies are known from approximately 20 sites in 8 counties.
+Many of these sites are small and isolated.
 These colonies occur in the western and central portions of Maryland including the Appalachian Plateau, the Blue Ridge, the Ridge and Valley Region and in the Piedmont.

 Baltimore checkerspot colonies are located in early-successional, stream-fed wet meadows with few trees and shrubs.
 In general, habitats are fairly “weedy” with waist-high herbaceous vegetation including sedges and rushes and few woody plants.
 The soils in these wet meadows are mostly clay with a pH level of 6.8 or less, making them naturally acidic.
 The water table (aka water level) varies from the surface to 8-9 inches below the soil; in many wetlands the water table varies throughout the wetland.